 Each REC Service User shall promptly notify the Code Manager of any security breach that could compromise the security or integrity of any REC Service or other REC Service Users.
 The Code Manager will determine whether this warrants an additional REC Service User External Assessment under Paragraph 13.

-As part of their Annual Statement submission, all EES Users, GES Users and CSS Users shall also complete an annual Information Security and Data Protection Assessment.
+As part of their Annual Statement submission, all EES Users, GES Users, CCS Users and CSS Users shall complete an annual Information Security and Data Protection Assessment.
 The scope of this assessment will be based on the category of user, with details provided within the REC Service User Assessment Guidance Document.

 Where a REC Service User believes its use of a REC Service does not warrant the standard ongoing assurance cycle for its user category in accordance with the REC Service User Assessment Guidance Document, the REC Service User may request that the Code Manager gives consideration to amending the REC Service User’s ongoing assurance cycle.
 Where the Code Manager receives such a request, it will consider amending the REC Service User’s ongoing assurance cycle taking into account the following criteria: